truenas/middleware/docs/developer/frontend/adding_a_viewer.rst

 .. code-block:: javascript

     getInitialState: function() {
-            return getServicesFromStore();
+      return getGroupsFromStore();
     }

   , componentDidMount: function() {
-            ServicesMiddleware.requestUsersList();
+      GroupsStore.addChangeListener( this.handleGroupsChange );
+      GroupsMiddleware.requestGroupsList();
+      GroupsMiddleware.subscribe( componentLongName );

+      UsersStore.addChangeListener( this.handleUsersChange );
+      UsersMiddleware.requestUsersList();
-            ServicesStore.addChangeListener( this.handleServicesChange );
+      UsersMiddleware.subscribe( componentLongName );
     }

   , componentWillUnmount: function() {
+      GroupsStore.removeChangeListener( this.handleGroupsChange );
+      GroupsMiddleware.unsubscribe( componentLongName );

+      UsersStore.removeChangeListener( this.handleUsersChange );
-            ServicesStore.removeChangeListener( this.handleServicesChange );
+      UsersMiddleware.unsubscribe( componentLongName );
     }

-As you can probably tell, this initializes state with our utility function, which is important every time but the very first - since Stores are singletons and they're totally separate from the views/components, anything we've previously put in the store, either from another view, or from opening this view previously will still be in there, giving us a faster initialization without a flash of unstyled content (nice!). >\ *This is not important, but I was once told that phrases like "As you can probably tell" sounds condescending to the readers.*
+This initializes state with our utility function, which is important every time but the very first - since Stores are singletons and they're totally separate from the views/components, anything we've previously put in the store, either from another view, or from opening this view previously will still be in there.
+This in turn gives us a faster initialization without a flash of unstyled content (nice!).

-When the component mounts, it subscribes to the Services store, and when it unmounts, it unsubscribes.
+When the component mounts, it subscribes to the Groups and Users stores, and when it unmounts, it unsubscribes.

-The only difference is that ``componentDidMount`` also calls our original ``requestServicesList`` function, asking the Middleware for an initial payload.
+The only difference is that ``componentDidMount`` also calls our original ``requestGroupsList`` function, asking the Middleware for an initial payload.

-(This is also where subscriptions will be handled, but they're not implemented yet.)

-You may also notice that I made reference to another method that doesn't exist yet - ``handleServicesChange``.
+You may also notice that I made reference to another method that doesn't exist yet - ``handleGroupsChange``.
 This is a convenient method we'll create just so that we have a single function for updating our controller-view's state.
 For now, it's basically the same thing we did in ``getInitialState``.
+We'll need one for Users changes as well.

 .. code-block:: javascript

+  , handleGroupsChange: function() {
+      this.setState( getGroupsFromStore() );
+    }

-        , handleServicesChange: function() {
+  , handleUsersChange: function() {
-            this.setState( getServicesFromStore() );
+      this.setState( getUsersfromStore() );
     }

 The Actual Viewer Component
 ---------------------------